A Unique Homestead Experience with all the Comforts of a Bed & Breakfast

 The food forest is another fun and interesting place to visit where more than 200 plant species are within.
 Here are some examples: over story – Chestnut and Apple, under story and shrub layer – seaberry and elderberry, herbaceous layer – comfrey and rhubarb, root layer – of garlic and beets, ground covers – of native grasses and clover, vine layer – hardy kiwi and grape, fungal layer – King’s Strophoria.

 Explore our forest

 The rest of our property is managed forest land.
 We apply permaculture principles and wise stewardship over the forest land as well.
 We care about forest health, recreation, wildlife habitat and deriving income from logging in a sustainable manner.
 You can walk through the forest and explore most native North Idaho forest species: Lodgepole pine, Western White pine, Ponderosa pine, Douglas fir, Grand fir, Western Red cedar, Western Hemlock, Birch, Aspen and more!
 You will also find walnut and chestnut groves – not native but planted.

 Homestead Bed and Breakfast Resort Cocolalla, Idaho

-In-room coffee service is followed by breakfast in the dining room made with nutrient-dense ingredients from our homestead and supplemented with local and regional food!
+Fresh coffee, baked goods, yogurt, fruit, farm fresh eggs to order, and oatmeal are available each morning.
 Guests may opt to have breakfast on the deck, front porch or in our informal dining area off the kitchen in front of a large bay window with views to the east.
 Your choice!